joannakl/cs102/syllabus.markdown

     * **Solve problems using graphs and trees:** Understand the structure and application of graphs and trees, and be able to implement basic graph algorithms.
     * **Use advanced Java features:** Confidently use generics, interfaces, and object-oriented principles to create robust and flexible code.
-    * **Demonstrate a conceptual understanding:** Articulate the underlying principles of various data structures and algorithms, allowing you to discuss their trade-offs and adapt them to new contexts.
+    * **Demonstrate a conceptual understanding:** Articulate the underlying principles of various data structures and algorithms, allowing you to discuss their trade-offs and adapt them to new context, and take full personal accountability for explaining, verifying, and taking ownership of any code you submit—including any output generated with generative AI assistance.

 ***